TinayeSC/tonk-dog-app/README.md

 ## Proof of Concept - Dog Society

 - #### **Project Overview**
-This project sought to make use of tonk's toolchain to design a hub for student societies and groups.
+This project sought to make use of tonk in designing a central hub for student societies and groups.
 As a committee member of the UoB Dog Society, I have noticed the difficulty in informing our whole community of events and trying to manage all the discussions, questions, or voting for new committee members across the uni website, instagram, email, etc. This tonk project sought to make a start at addressing this by centralising all of these features across three different- apps 'pixel-dog', 'dawg-gram', 'agm'. "agm" is the most practical of the three and would certainly be considered for adoption by the society after a few improvements. 'agm' informs members of events (which can only be added by the owner of the app), allows users to run for open committee roles and vote for candidates and has a message board where